rust-project-primer/book/src/organization/workspace.md

 use a workspace, you tell Cargo that group of crates are related and should share the same build cache, and optionally some metadata.

-- statistics on how many Rust projects use workspaces

 ## Creating a Workspace

 You can create a Cargo workspace by adding a `[workspace]` section in your